-Our key strengths provide distinct competitive advantages and have enabled us to attract an increasing number of consignors and bidders to our auctions, allowing us to achieve significant and profitable growth.
-Our gross auction proceeds have grown at a compound annual growth rate of 12.5% over the last 25 years, as illustrated below.
+Our key strengths provide distinct competitive advantages and have enabled us to attract an increasing number of consignors and bidders to our auctions, allowing us to achieve significant and profitable growth over the long term.
+Our gross auction proceeds have grown at a compound annual growth rate of 11.8% over the last 25 years, as illustrated below.